The Child Dreamer:

 The law blamed some of the disappearances on a man who was never quite right in the head.
 But I watched that man as he grew up.
 He was slower than most, and couldn’t grasp even the simplest concepts.
 But he was harmless.
 He never hurt anyone or anything.
 And yet they hung him anyway.

-But the evil never left.
+Despite that, the evil never left.

 My son will not believe me.
 He will not follow us as we leave.